I interviewed 100 Rover customers. Here’s what they had to say.

 Independent pet professionals can’t compete with Rover’s marketing.
 Right?
 Maybe not…

 Rover vs dog walkers for the minds of pet parents.
-There’s a battle of ideas going on between Rover style apps and independent pet professionals.
-Rover style apps spend tons on marketing their brands.
-Rover has a huge brand awareness.
+There’s a battle of ideas going on between Rover-style apps and independent pet professionals.
+Rover-style apps spend tons on marketing their brands.
+Rover has huge brand awareness.
 Taking Rover head-on seems impossible.
 But is it?

 - There are more independent pet professionals than Rover walkers and sitters.